 Welcome our new incoming GA’s:

-|Daniela Itzel Domínguez Tavares is a first year student pursuing a Master of Arts in Latino and Latin American Studies.
-She received her B.A. in History from the Autonomous University of Aguascalientes, Mexico.
-She has worked as a newspaper columnist and history teacher.
-Daniela has published historical fiction and articles related to women and migrants and some critical reviews.
-In 2017 she received a grant to develop a research project (PECDA).
-Her research interests are Mexico and neoliberalism, populism, bilateral relations between the United States and Mexico.
+|Daniela Itzel Domínguez Tavares is a second year student pursuing a Master of Arts in Latino and Latin American Studies.
+I received my B.A. in History from the Autonomous University of Aguascalientes, Mexico.
+I have worked as a newspaper columnist and history teacher.
+I have published historical fiction and articles related to women and migrants and some critical reviews.
+In 2017 I received a grant to develop a research project (PECDA).
+My research interests are: Mexico, populism, bilateral relations between the United States and Mexico and Cold War.|

-|Alonso Velasquez is a first-year graduate student pursuing a Master of Arts in Latina/o/x and Latin American Studies in El Instituto.
+|Alonso Velasquez is a student pursuing a Master of Arts in Latina/o/x and Latin American Studies in El Instituto.
 Alonso received his B.A. majoring in Journalism and minoring in political science from Central Connecticut State University.
 He is interested in researching the political participation and involvement of indigenous communities in Peru, his birth country.|